Social Icons

 The screenplay is an adaptation of the French novel The Living and the Dead (D'entre les morts) by Pierre Boileau and Thomas Narcejac.

-Although Vertigo is fun to watch, it may be a bore at times and has so many loose ends.
-Some of the times the camera angles were weird, the use of the zoom to play out the vertigo feeling is to be praised though.
+Although Vertigo is fun to watch, I felt some of the camera angles were weird, the use of the zoom to play out the vertigo feeling is to be praised though.

-Well if you are ready to sit 2 hours for a movie to thrill ya, then vertigo is it.
-If not try something else.
+Well, in the end, this movie is not bad to watch, maybe not a classic as many say, but if you are ready to sit 2 hours for a movie to thrill ya, then Vertigo is it.
+If not, try something else.

 0 comments: